radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rds/default/types.md

 ## AWS.RDS/DBProxyEndpointProperties
 ### Properties
 * **DBProxyEndpointArn**: string (ReadOnly): The Amazon Resource Name (ARN) for the DB proxy endpoint.
-* **DBProxyEndpointName**: string (Required): The identifier for the DB proxy endpoint.
+* **DBProxyEndpointName**: string (Required, Identifier): The identifier for the DB proxy endpoint.
 This name must be unique for all DB proxy endpoints owned by your AWS account in the specified AWS Region.
 * **DBProxyName**: string (Required): The identifier for the proxy.
 This name must be unique for all proxies owned by your AWS account in the specified AWS Region.
 * **Endpoint**: string (ReadOnly): The endpoint that you can use to connect to the DB proxy.
 You include the endpoint value in the connection string for a database client application.
 * **IsDefault**: bool (ReadOnly): A value that indicates whether this endpoint is the default endpoint for the associated DB proxy.
 Default DB proxy endpoints always have read/write capability.
 Other endpoints that you associate with the DB proxy can be either read/write or read-only.